 Step 5: Attach/Complete Developmental Evaluation

-An evaluation of five domains needs to be completed by a licensed professional (psychologist, early interventionist with BCW, etc.).
+A licensed professional must complete an evaluation of five domains (psychologist, early interventionist with BCW, etc.).
 This evaluation must have been completed and dated within the last 3 years.
 A psychological evaluation should contain an IQ score and needs to be signed by the licensed professional.

-Additional assistance filling out the Katie Beckett Deeming Waiver in Georgia forms to apply is available via a FREE 2-hour seminar on Parent to Parent of Georgia’s website and review Deeming Waiver Basics and A Guide to the Deeming Waiver Application Process.
+- Additionally, assistance completing the Katie Beckett Deeming Waiver forms is available via a FREE 2-hour seminar on Parent to Parent of Georgia’s website.
+Review Deeming Waiver Basics and A Guide to the Deeming Waiver Application Process.
 Details of past application instructions can also be found here.

 - If you receive a level of care denial, contact Georgia’s Champions for Children; the information you have gathered to apply for Katie Beckett benefits will be used as your application with Champion’s for Children, a less strenuous process.

 - You also have other options when it comes to insurance provided by the state, which are FREE or low-cost.
 Read What You Should Know Before Selecting Your Georgia Medicaid Insurance.